Set Logging and Notification Preferences

 For proxy policies, you configure these logging settings in the policy properties.

-• Send log messages
+• Send Log Message

-• Send SNMP trap
+• Send SNMP Trap

-For proxy policies, the setting that enables the Firebox to send a log message for reports is in the proxy action, and is called Enable logging for reports.
+For proxy policies, the setting that enables the Firebox to send a log message for reports is in the proxy action, and is called Enable Logging for Reports.

 Screen shot of the logging settings in a proxy action in Fireware Web UI